jjc6676/PPMastermind/README.md

 ## Code Overview
 ### 1. **Potentiometer Input Reading**
 - Reads analog values from potentiometers.
-- Maps values to the range 1000–2000 µs for PPM.
+- Maps values to the appropriate range for gain adjustments and PWM outputs.

-### 2. **PPM Signal Generation**
+### 2. **PWM Signal Processing**
-- Combines multiple channels (Pitch, Roll, Yaw, Throttle) into a single PPM output.
+- Dynamically adjusts PWM signals based on potentiometer values.
-- Ensures compatibility with the Archer Plus SR8 receiver.
+- Outputs the adjusted PWM signals to the Archer Plus SR8 or servos directly.

 ### 3. **Debugging and Data Logging**
-- Logs potentiometer values and PPM outputs to the serial monitor.
+- Logs potentiometer values and PWM outputs to an SD card or serial monitor.
-- Optionally writes data to an SD card.

 ### 4. **Lua Script Integration**
-- Processes and simulates PPM data in Lua for use in RC simulations or game engines.
+- Provides additional functionality for FrSky X20S transmitters.

 ---

 ## Example Usage
 1. **Connect the Hardware**:
-   - Wire the potentiometers, Teensy, and receiver as per the wiring diagram.
+   - Wire the potentiometers, Teensy, servos, and receiver as per the wiring diagram.
 2. **Upload the Code**:
    - Use the Arduino IDE to upload the provided code to the Teensy.
 3. **Monitor Data**:
-   - Open the serial monitor to view real-time data (optional).
+   - Use the serial monitor or check the SD card logs for debugging.
 4. **Test Receiver Integration**:
-   - Connect the PPM output to the Archer Plus SR8 and observe channel responses.
+   - Connect PWM outputs to the Archer Plus SR8 and verify servo responses.

 ---

 ## Troubleshooting
-1. **PPM Signal Not Detected**:
+1. **PWM Signal Not Detected**:
    - Ensure the Teensy and receiver share a common ground.
-   - Verify the PPM output pin is correctly connected.
+   - Verify the PWM output pins are correctly connected.
 2. **Incorrect Channel Responses**:
    - Check the potentiometer connections.
    - Verify the mapping ranges in the code.